max-conroy/jenkins-pipeline-tutorial/README.md

 # jenkins-pipeline-tutorial
-Repo with Jenkins file configured with webhook to push to Jenkins and build automatically.
+Repo with Jenkins file configured with webhook to push to Jenkins (running on AWS server) and build automatically.